 We now meet the third Gentile woman in the family which is Ruth who was from Moab.
 You can get the whole story of how she was redeemed and brought into the family in the book of Ruth.
 She would have been the great-grandmother of King David and it reminds us that we, too, can be redeemed and have a close relationship with the King.

-We now come to the fourth Gentile woman and, even though she is not named, we can easily tell that it is refering to Bathsheba.
+We now come to the fourth Gentile woman and, even though she is not named, we can easily tell that it is referring to Bathsheba.
 This is a reminder of the sin of king David and the fact that any earthly king is inferior to the King of Kings.
 He had committed adultery as well as murder and yet repented and remained the king of Israel.
 This is a reminder to us, as well, that whatever your sins are they can be removed and God can still use you in a mighty way.
 We remember that David was just a little shepherd boy that God raised up.
 When he stumbled, God raised him up again and used him to establish the land boundaries of the nation of Israel.

 In the first section of the family tree, we saw the establishment and rise of the nation of Israel.
 Solomon was the height of the kingdom and, now, this list begins the decline.
 We notice that Matthew skips some of the ancestors such as from Jehoram to Uzziah.
 As we shall see, there was a reason for this.

 We see the decline of the nation to the point that God hands them over to the Babylonians.
 We see that even though there were some good rulers, such as Hezekiah, the people would not worship God alone.
 We see that, once again, Matthew has skipped some of the relatives from Josiah to Jeconiah.
+This exile fulfilled the prophecy that no descendant from Jehoiachin would sit upon the throne of King David (see Jeremiah 22).
+This was a devastating prophecy because, with the fulfillment of it, there would be no earthly way for a messiah as the messiah had to be descended from King David.

 As we see, Matthew does not say that Joseph was the father of Jesus.
 But, he demonstrates that legally Jesus was his son and therefore a direct descendant of King David.
 In this section of the family tree, we see the restoration of Israel.
 Although the way for the restoration has been paved, it has not fully taken place yet as the full measure of God's people have not accepted Him as the Messiah.
 This will happen in the last days and, in fact, is the focus of the Book of Revelation.

 Now, we see why Matthew used the practice of telescoping to list the family tree.
 He deliberately skipped some so that the resulting number would be equal to fourteen.
 Why fourteen?
 He was establishing the fact that Jesus was in the royal line of David and the numerical equivalent for David's name is fourteen.
 We also see that there are three divisions in the line and are reminded that the number three is associated with the earthly display of God's will.
 In this, we see that all along it was God's plan to bring Jesus from the line of David to restore His people.
+We see an apparent contradiction as, if you count the names after the exile to Jesus, there are only thirteen but the verse says there are fourteen.
+Judaism is always concerned with the next generation and it was thirteen to the birth of the Messiah but His return to establish the kingdom will be in another generation.
+Therefore the total number is fourteen and fourteen is a significant number as it represents a double blessing.

-This is how the birth of Jesus the Messiah came about: His mother Mary was pledged to be married to Joseph, but before they came together, she was found to be pregnant through the Holy Spirit.
+Here is how the birth of Yeshua the Messiah took place.
+When his mother Miryam was engaged to Yosef, before they were married, she was found to be pregnant from the Ruach HaKodesh.

 Now, that Matthew has established the fact that Jesus was of the line of David, he begins to establish that He was also God.
 The term "pledged to be married" is the equivalent of what we call being engaged but it is also much more.
 For the Jewish people, this was a time of legal commitment without physical relations.